mvanthoor/rustic-book/src/evaluation/material.md

 ```

 Note that this will even take promotions into account: remove a pawn from
-the 7th rank and thus subtract _the knight's_ value from the material
+the 7th rank and thus subtract _the pawn_ value from the material
-count, and then put a queen down, adding _the queen's_ value back to the
+count, and then put a queen down, adding _the queen_ value back to the
 material count.

 Obviously, the remove_piece() and put_piece() functions also remove and put
 the piece, and they keep other incremental scores next to the material,
-such as as the incrementally updated PST's.
-That code has been omitted.
+such as as the incrementally updated PSQT's.
+That code has been omitted
+here for simplicity's sake.

 With this implementation, the engine knows the white and black piece value
 count throughout the entire game, and the evaluation function only has to